jonathangosling/Rightmove_Analysis/README.md

 ## Operating the Pipeline Automatically with Apache Airflow

 We also include functionality to allow the pipeline to be executed automatically, on a schedule, using apache airflow.
-See [this tutoral](https://www.youtube.com/watch?v=K9AnJ9_ZAXE).
+See [this handy tutorial](https://www.youtube.com/watch?v=K9AnJ9_ZAXE) on airflow.

 Airflow is very often run in docker containers.
 Apache provide base images, making it easy to get started with a preconfigured environment.
 This is particularly useful as airflow doesn't seem to work with windows environments, though you can use WSL.
 See [this article](https://www.freecodecamp.org/news/install-apache-airflow-on-windows-without-docker/).